narkisr/learn-you-some-sec/Slides.md

 Cost is either financial or increased overhead

-From a certain point cost has diminishing effect on risk (point a)
+From a certain point cost has diminishing effect on risk (point a) as we get into a flat line

 From a certain point usability is suffering (point b)